vcvpaiva/NLImathDatasets/README.md

 # NLImathDatasets
-a place for the category theory NLI pairs
+a place for the category theory NLI pairs from the TAC corpus

 We have two small datasets:
 * seedNLI 279 pairs created by human mathematicians from sentences out of the TAC abstracts